jknohr/smarter/examples/light-switch-app/silabs/efr32/README.md

     chip-tool binding write binding '[{"fabricIndex": 1, "node": <lighting-node-id>, "endpoint": 1, "cluster":6}]' 1 1
     ```

-    Here is an example with the CHIPTool for groups commands only:
+    Here is an example with the chip-tool for groups commands only:

     ```
     chip-tool pairing ble-thread 1 hex:<operationalDataset> 20202021 3840